How easy would it be for hackers to take control of your online accounts?

 Using common passwords

-Many people use the same, common passwords that are easy and simple.
-The most common passwords used are ‘123456’, ‘abcdefg’, qwerty and ‘letmein’.
+Many people use the same passwords that are easy and simple.
+The most frequently used passwords are: ‘123456’, ‘abcdefg’, qwerty and ‘letmein’ – and, obviously, password!

 These may be easy patterns for you to remember, but they will be the first ones a hacker will try.